nettitude/PoshC2_IOCs/README.md

 A list of IOCs applicable to PoshC2.

-This is a counterpart to the 'Detecting PoshC2' blog post we released, available here:
+This is a counterpart to the 'Detecting PoshC2' blog post we released, available here TODO WHEN BLOG GOES LIVE:

 This repository will be updated as development on PoshC2 continues but community contributions to this repository are encouraged.